zulip/zulip/docs/bots-guide.md

       out the form and click on *Create bot*.
     * A new bot user should appear in the *Your bots* panel.

-2. Download the bot's `.zuliprc` configuration file to your computer.
+2. Download the bot's `zuliprc` configuration file to your computer.

-    * In the *Your bots* panel, click on the green icon to download its configuration file *.zuliprc* (the structure of this file is explained [here](#configuration-file).
+    * In the *Your bots* panel, click on the green icon to download its configuration file *zuliprc* (the structure of this file is explained [here](#configuration-file).
     * Copy the file to a destination of your choice, e.g. to `~/.zuliprc` or `~/zuliprc-test`.
+Note that the destination should be accessible from your Zulip dev environment (e.g. Vagrant or Digital Ocean).

 3. Subscribe the bot to the streams that the bot needs to interact with.